7 Workouts to Tone Your Inner Thighs

 1. Extended leg lift

-- Lie on your side using a small pillow for neck support.
+- Lie on your side on the floor or using a workout mat like our Gaiam Fitness Mat and use a small pillow for neck support.

 - Move your top leg forward so it’s resting on the floor.